Welfare Guarantees in Schelling Segregation: Number of Positive Agents

 \section{Number of Positive Agents}

 In this section, we consider the problem of maximizing the number of agents receiving a positive utility, who we refer to as \emph{positive agents}.
+This problem is closely related to egalitarian and Nash welfare, because an assignment has nonzero egalitarian (resp., Nash) welfare if and only if it makes every agent positive.
 Notice that it is not always possible to make every agent positive---for example, in a star, every agent whose type is different from the center agent receives zero utility.
 We begin by showing that for trees, deciding whether it is possible to make every agent positive can be done efficiently.
 Our algorithm is based on dynamic programming and shares some similarities with the algorithm of \citet{ElkindGaIg19} for deciding whether an equilibrium exists on a tree.

 \begin{theorem} There is a polynomial-time algorithm that decides whether there exists an assignment in which every agent receives a positive utility when the topology is a tree. \end{theorem}